-Frank Del Barto is Chair of the firm’s Employment, Labor & Benefits group.
+Frank Del Barto is an experienced employment attorney in the firm’s Employment, Labor & Benefits group.
 He counsels executives and HR managers on the full range of employment, employee benefit plan, and retirement plan matters.
 Frank’s clients, which include domestic and Japanese companies, consistently appreciate his business acumen and practical point of view.
 Frank’s innate ability to problem-solve by distilling complex obstacles into key decision points and workable solutions brings his clients back again and again.

 Selected as an Illinois Rising Star for seven consecutive years and an Illinois Super Lawyer in 2022, Frank advises executive management on employment discrimination, family and medical leave issues, wage and hour compliance, and employee classification concerns, as well as on critical litigation risk reduction strategies.
 He has negotiated and drafted numerous employment, severance and independent contractor agreements and employment policies and handbooks.
 Frank has successfully represented clients in administrative matters before the U.S. Equal Employment Opportunity Commission, the Illinois Department of Human Rights, the Illinois Department of Employment Security, and the Illinois Department of Labor.
 He has also successfully counseled clients on employment and wage matters in various state and federal courts.